Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ```
 will inject a molecule of sort `f` with value `123` into the soup.

-The calling process in `f(123)` will wait until some reaction consumes this molecule and “replies” with a `String` value.
+The calling process in `f(123)` will wait until some reaction consumes this molecule and executes a “reply action” with a `String` value.
-Only after the reaction body executes the “reply action", the value `x` will be assigned, and the calling process will become unblocked and will continue its execution.
+Only after the reaction body executes the “reply action”, the `x` will be assigned to that string value, and the calling process will become unblocked and will continue its computations.

 ## Molecule names